AdobeDocs/campaign-standard.en/help/integrating/using/integrating-with-experience-manager.md

 ## Tips on how to use Campaign-Experience Manager integration {#tips-aem}

-* **Know when to use the integration and when not to**
+* **Know which template to use with the integration**

-    Since email templates are editable from within Experience Manager, it might seem like best practice to edit any template, regardless of complexity, in Experience Manager.
-The reality is that there are certain templates that Experience Manager can’t easily accommodate.
-Personalization templates, ones in which the name of the customer changes but the rest of the content stays the same, work well with the Experience Manager for Campaign integration.
-Individualized templates on the other hand, ones in which the email content is specific to one customer and contains a variety of moving parts, are not recommended for this integration and should be edited directly in Campaign.
+    Since email templates are editable within Adobe Experience Manager, it might look easier to edit any template in Adobe Experience Manager.
+But certain templates are not easily accommodated.
+Individualized templates specific to one customer are not recommended for this integration and should be edited directly in Adobe Campaign Standard.

 * **Make sure the Externalizer was configured during implementation**